dCache/dcache/docs/TheBook/src/main/markdown/config-hsm.md

 Details about [writing an HSM plugin](../cookbook-writing-hsm-plugins/) can be found in the cookbook section of this book.

-## Details on the TSS-support EXECUTABLE
+## Details on the TSS-support executable

 ### Summary of command line options